Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 	ScriptSig string
 }
 ```
 As mentioned earlier, an input references a previous output: `Txid` stores the ID of such transaction, and `Vout` stores an index of an output in the transaction. `ScriptSig` is a script which provides data to be used in an output's `ScriptPubKey`.
-If the data is correct, the output is considered unlocked, which means that it can be referenced in the input; if it's not, the output cannot be referenced in the input.
-This is the mechanism that guarantees that users cannot spent coins belonging to other people.
+If the data is correct, the output can be unlocked, and its value can be used to generate new outputs; if it's not correct, the output cannot be referenced in the input.
+This is the mechanism that guarantees that users cannot spend coins belonging to other people.

-Again, since we don't have addresses implemented yet, `ScriptSig` will store just an arbutrary user defined wallet address.
-We'll implemented public keys and signatures checking in the next article.
+Again, since we don't have addresses implemented yet, `ScriptSig` will store just an arbitrary user defined wallet address.
+We'll implement public keys and signatures checking in the next article.

 Let's sum it up.
 Outputs are where "coins" are stored.
 Each output comes with an unlocking script, which determines the logic of unlocking the output.
 Every new transaction must have at least one input and output.
 An input references an output from a previous transaction and provides data (the `ScriptSig` field) that is used in the output's unlocking script to unlock it and use its value to create new outputs.

-But what came first: inputs our outputs?
+But what came first: inputs or outputs?

 ## The egg
-In Bitcoin it's the egg that came before the chicken.
+In Bitcoin, it's the egg that came before the chicken.
 The inputs-referencing-outputs logic is the classical "chicken or the egg" situation: inputs produce outputs and outputs make inputs possible.
 And in Bitcoin, outputs come before inputs.

 When a miner starts mining a block, it adds a **coinbase transaction** to it.
-A coinbase transaction is a special type of transactions which doesn't require previously existing outputs.
+A coinbase transaction is a special type of transactions, which doesn't require previously existing outputs.
 It creates outputs (i.e., "coins") out of nowhere.
 The egg without a chicken.
 This is the reward miners get for mining new blocks.

-Remember that there's the genesis block in the beginning of a blockchain.
-It's this blocks that generates the very first output in the blockchain.
-And no previous outputs are required, since there are no previous transactions and no such outputs.
+As you know, there's the genesis block in the beginning of a blockchain.
+It's this block that generates the very first output in the blockchain.
+And no previous outputs are required since there are no previous transactions and no such outputs.

 Let's create a coinbase transaction: